Harvey Club of London: Other notable medical associations named after William Harvey

 The Harveian Society of Edinburgh was founded in 1782 by Dr Andrew Duncan.
-The Society holds an annual Festival in honour of Harvey in either the Royal College of Physicians of Edinburgh or the Royal College of Surgeons of Edinburgh.
+The Society holds an annual Festival in honour of Harvey in either the Royal College of Physicians of Edinburgh.
 At the annual Festival, an oration is given by the President to commemorate Harvey's life and work.

 The Harveian Society of London is a medical society founded in 1831 based in The Medical Society of London, Chandos Street, in Cavendish Square.

 The Royal College of Physicians of London holds an annual lecture, established by William Harvey in 1656, called the Harveian Oration.

 The Harvey Society, founded in 1905, is based in New York City and hosts an annual lecture series on recent advances in biomedical sciences.